network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 ``test_execution``: Optional.
 NUTS uses nornir tasks to automatically interact with the network.
 This field contains additional information that is directly passed to the nornir task in the background.
 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
 As an example, the test definition ``TestNapalmPing`` calls a nornir task to execute napalm's ping-command.
-This allows the additional ``max_drop`` parameter in ``test execution``, since it is in turn pre-defined by napalm.
+This allows the additional ``count`` parameter in ``test execution``, since it is in turn pre-defined by napalm.
 Please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` for more detailed explanations.

 ``test_data``: Required.
 Data that is used to parametrize the tests - basically what information each test instance needs.
 The structure of this section is specific to every test bundle, detailed in the chapter on :doc:`test bundles <../testbundles/alltestbundles>`.

-Since each test bundle looks a little different, please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` to read how these are structured.
+Since each test bundle looks a little different, please see the :doc:`chapter on test bundles <../testbundles/alltestbundles>` to see how each one is structured.

 Sample Test-Bundle: Ping
 ************************